affinda/affinda-python/docs/models.md

 :ivar delete_after_parse: If true, no data will be stored after parsing.
 Only compatible with requests where wait: True.
 :vartype delete_after_parse: bool
+:ivar enable_validation_tool: If true, the document will be viewable in the Affinda Validation Tool.
+Set to False to optimize parsing speed.
+:vartype enable_validation_tool: bool

 <a id="models._models.DocumentCreate.__init__"></a>